- Diagnosing Lung Cancer

 New treatment approaches and more effective medications offer greater benefits to people with lung cancer.

-Each year, more than 224,000 Americans are diagnosed with lung cancer.
+Each year, nearly 210,000 Americans are diagnosed with lung cancer.
 Cigarette smoking is the main risk factor for lung cancer; it is the cause of 85 percent to 90 percent of lung cancers.
 Although it is much less common, nonsmokers can get lung cancer.
-There are a number of causes, including exposure to secondhand smoke, radon gas or cancer-causing chemicals that can contribute to a lung cancer diagnosis.
+There are a number of factors, including exposure to secondhand smoke, radon gas or cancer-causing chemicals that can contribute to a lung cancer diagnosis.

 In recent years, there have been some exciting developments in treating lung cancer.
 Researchers now understand more about the genetic makeup of lung cancer cells.
 By using genetic tests, doctors can identify specific types of lung tumors and prescribe treatments designed to target them.
 Immunotherapy has also emerged as a treatment option for certain types of cancers.
-These advances have made lung cancer treatment safer and more effective with fewer side effects.
+These advances have made lung cancer treatment safer and more effective, with fewer side effects.